deniskrumko/mold/README.md

 such as headers, footers, navigation menus, stylesheets e.t.c.

 Inside a layout, calling `render` without an argument inserts the view's content into the layout's body.
-To render a specific named section, pass the section's name as an argument.
+To render a specific section, pass the section's name as an argument.

 ```html
 <!DOCTYPE html>